 - Form 1098-E: For interest paid on student loans

-Payees are usually required to issue these forms to you and to the IRS if you make payments of $600 or more.
+Payees are usually required to issue forms to you and the IRS if you make payments of $600 or more.

-You’ll also want a record of any and all contributions you made to retirement accounts, because these are generally deductible up to certain caps.
-Educator expenses of up to $250 per year are deductible above-the-line for certain teachers, for example, so you’ll want corroborating proof of what you spent in this regard, if you qualify.
+You’ll also want a record of any and all contributions you made to retirement accounts because these are generally deductible up to certain caps.
+Educator expenses of up to $250 per year are deductible above the line for certain teachers, for example, so you’ll want proof of what you spent money in this regard if you qualify.
 IRS Schedule 1 shows the full list of available adjustments to income.